ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 - How to define probability distributions for continuous values
 - Multivariate probability distributions

-Textbooks often cover a bit of mathematical detail, but in this lecture, we'll focus on practical aspects.
+The textbook covers a bit of mathematical detail.
+In this lecture, we'll focus on practical aspects.

 ---